MaxLell/Chrome_Dino_AI/ReadMe.md

 # Dino_Ai
 Reinforcement Learning via Neuro-Evolution.
 The Chrome Dino Game learns to play itself and to avoid the obstacles beyond human capabilities.
-If you want further explanation, please feel free to visit [my article on Medium](https://medium.com/@maximilian.lell/neuro-evolution-with-dinosaurs-1cfce5eadbd8)

 ## Overview
 This package contains two versions of Google Chrome's famous Dino Game.